 the demand for the job.

 The starting salary for qualified Modern Apprentice may start on the National Minimum Wage (NMW).
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £4.15 an hour (1 April 2020).
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).
 Some employers may pay their apprentices more.

 The starting salary for qualified service technicians is normally around £20,000 to £24,000 a year.
 With experience this can rise to £30,000 or more a year.
 If you work on specialist equipment, such as medical or scientific (see Clinical Technologist job profile), you can earn up to £40,000 a year.
 You may earn extra through bonuses and shift allowances.